ChristianOrr/feature-attribution-methods-jax/README.md

 ### Guided Backpropagation

 The relu layers of the original classification model are replaced with guided relu layers.
-Guided relu layers zero negative values in both the forward and backward directions.
+Guided relu layers work by  zeroing negative values in both the forward and backward directions.
 The gradients of the input image from the model with guided relu layers are then used as the saliency map.

 #### Requirements:
  - Classification Model: A convolutional neural network.